 On site, we have a Vascular Duplex Ultrasound machine, and a visiting Vascular Sonographer.
 We are happy to take referrals from General Practitioners to perform any type of arterial or venous duplex ultrasound.
-We also use this ultrasound to investigate our patients who may need treatment for vascular disease, and for follow-up after treatment.

 The kidneys filter the blood of waste products and regulate our fluid balance.
 Adequately-functioning kidneys are essential for life.
 Without them, toxic waste products accumulate, and cause patients in renal (kidney) failure to become sick and die.

 If the kidneys can't be saved, the treatment is to filter the blood mechanically, using a dialysis machine.

 The dialysis machine requires quite a large volume of blood to pass through it per hour in order to "clean" the blood over a 3 or 4 hour period.
 One way of getting that blood is to use a large-bore catheter inserted in the neck, with the tip sitting in a large vein near the heart, with a high rate of blood flow.
 This works very well, but eventually these catheters will block with clot or become infected.